emilps/fjelltg/src/pages/product/2020-03-20-ftg-turbo-disc-dryer-1.md

   transporting to meal silo as reservoir for bagging.
 Transport may be by means of cooling screw conveyors or pneumatic system.
 infobox1: >-
-  Typical compact plants have a capacity range of between 15 to 250 tons of raw materials per day.
+  Typical onboard fishmeal plants have a capacity range of between 60 to 250 tons of raw materials per day.
 productbrochures:
   - file: /img/fjell-turbo-disc-dryer-brochure.pdf
     title: PRODUCT BROCHURE